Clobetasol propionate (On the skin)

 If you notice these less serious side effects, talk with your doctor:

-- Mild pain, redness, or irritation on the site of application.
+- Mild acne, pain, redness, swelling, or burning on the application site

 If you notice other side effects that you think are caused by this medicine, tell your doctor